francescolonardo/CRTP-Preparation/crtp_exam/crtp_exam_report_structure.md

 ### Domain Lateral Movement | Credential Extraction (with SafetyKatz)

-11) **Credential Extraction for Domain Lateral Movement** (unsuccessful ❌)
+11) **Credential Extraction on `dbserver31.tech.finance.corp`** (unsuccessful ❌)

-Description: Attempted to extract **credentials** from `dbserver31.tech.finance.corp` using **SafetyKatz**, but the operation failed due to insufficient privileges.
-Since the session was **not running in high integrity**, access to the LSASS process was restricted.
+Description: Attempted to extract credentials from `dbserver31.tech.finance.corp` using `SafetyKatz`, but the operation failed due to insufficient privileges.
+Since the session was not running in high integrity, access to the LSASS process was restricted.
 This failure highlights the necessity of obtaining elevated privileges before attempting credential extraction.

 ![sqlserversync | dbserver31 $>](https://custom-icon-badges.demolab.com/badge/sqlserversync-dbserver31%20[%24>]-64b5f6?logo=windows11&logoColor=white)